What are Apprenticeships?

 - Over 80% of those employers who employ apprentices agree they make their workplace more productive.

 - 81% of consumers favour using a company which takes on apprentices.

-- Employers who take on a 16-18 year old apprentice only pay their salary.
-The Government will fund their training.
+- Employers who take on a apprentices pay their salary.
+The Government will only fund their training and not the salary.